These are some of the most famous shark attacks ever.

 The rest of the boys went for help and returned with several locals including 24-year-old Watson Stanley Fisher.
 The men dove in and quickly found Lester's body.
 While trying to bring it to shore, Fisher suffered a bit in the thigh right in front of a shocked crowd of people on the shore.
 The bite was severe enough that he later bled to death.

 Shortly after the attack, an 8-foot long great white shark was caught nearby and 15 pounds of what was believed to be human flesh was allegedly found in its stomach.
 This particular shark quickly got the blame for all five attacks.
-But, scientists today tend to believe multiple sharks were likely responsible for the attacks.
-It’s also believed the shark responsible for the creek attacks was a bull shark because they have a tendency to wander into freshwater once in a while.
-This isn’t like a great white shark.
+But, scientists today tend to believe the number of sharks involved was higher.
+It is likely more than one shark bit the victims rather than a single rouge like in the movies.
+It's also believed the species of shark was wrong.
+It is likely the creek attacks were the work of a bull shark because they have a tendency to wander into freshwater once in a while.
+This isn't like a great white shark.

-Whatever the case may be, the attacks quickly became the most famous in U.S. history and probably a big part of many shark fears that are present in humans today.
+Whatever the case may be, the attacks quickly became the most famous in U.S. history and the subject of a great deal of shark research.
+They have been endlessly analyzed and even re-enacted during National

 The U.S.S.
 Indianapolis Incident, 1945